Project

 Inconsistent behavior with splatted named arguments

-Added by justcolin (Colin Fulton) about 8 years ago.
-Updated over 4 years ago.
+Added by justcolin (Colin Fulton) almost 9 years ago.
+Updated about 5 years ago.

 Status: